Your Directors are pleased to present the 34th Annual Report together with the Audited Accounts for the financial year ended 31st March, 2015.

 • Roof of the warehouses at our FTWZs and Industrial & Distribution Hubs have been designed with MR24 standards with roof insulation which gives temperature variation of 8Degree with ambient temperature.
 A provision of installation of solar panels has been made on the roofs to generate renewable energy

-• Orientation of the warehouse buildings has been done in such a way that there is less heat transmission resulting in saving the electricity consumption by minimizing heat loss in the HVAC system.
+• Orientation of the warehouse buildings has been done in such a way that there is less heat transmission resulting in saving of electricity consumption by minimizing heat loss in the HVAC system.

 Foreign Exchange Earnings and Outgo:

-Your Directors would like to express their gratitude for the assistance, support and co-operation received from Government of India, the State Governments and other Government agencies and departments, investors, bankers, financial institutions and all other stakeholders.
+Your Directors wish to place on record their appreciation for the assistance, support and co-operation received from Government of India, the State Governments and other Government agencies and departments, investors, bankers, financial institutions and all other stakeholders.